allproxy/allproxy/README.md

 ## Certificates
 Generated certificates are stored in **.allproxy/.http-mitm-proxy/certs/**.
 Import **allproxy/ca.pem** to your browser to trust all AllProxy generated certificates.

-The **allproxy-ca** script can be used to install the CA certificate on MacOS and Linux.

-For Windows, execute the allproxy-ca script to get the path of the CA certificate, and manually import it to your browser.

 ## Implementation:
 - **HTTP proxy** - The *http* package is used to proxy HTTP traffic as either a forward or reverse proxy.